 - Secured Personal Loans – Some personal loans also require collateral.
 Be careful here too, as the lender may seize your asset if you miss too many payments.

-Are No Credit Check Loans a Scam?
+Are No Credit Check Loans Legitimate?

 - High-Interest Rates – Some no credit check loans come with really high-interest rates.
 The lender may say it’s because they’re taking a chance by approving a client with bad credit but take this with a grain of salt.
 Payday loans are one of the most common examples of loan products that have predatory rates.